Before choosing your art, think about the mood you want to create in the room.

 Take the time to learn about artists and artworks before buying.

-Your first impulse might be to get your work from an artist directly, but there are a lot of risks in doing so.
-You may not know if the artist is legitimate or if the work has already been sold or is a copy.
 For example, you may see an artwork online and believe it to be framed and ready to hang, when in fact it is just the printed version of a painting, which you have to frame yourself.
 You could also pay for something that turns out to be a piece by a different artist than what was advertised or even merely a print rather than an original creation.
 Make sure you’re working with someone who can certify the authenticity of the art they sell and who will stand behind any purchase you make.

 - Do your research before buying anything.